dswann101164/azure-noob-blog/posts/2025-11-10-pull-meta-from-arm.md

 ---
-title: "I'll Pull The Meta From ARM - What 6 Months of KQL Actually Looks Like"
+title: I'll Pull The Meta From ARM - What 6 Months of KQL Actually Looks Like
 date: 2025-11-10
-summary: "I promised executives I'd query Azure Resource Manager for 'the answers.'
-They nodded.
-I got budget.
-Nobody asked what metadata actually exists in ARM.
-Here's the 35-line query I built to answer 'what VMs do we have' - and the 35 more I needed for everything else."
-tags: ["Azure", "KQL", "Resource Graph", "FinOps", "Operations"]
+summary: A reusable pattern for pulling metadata from ARM at scale to feed CMDBs, reports, and governance dashboards when Azure alone isn’t enough.
+tags:
+- ARM
+- Automation
+- Azure
+- CMDB
+- FinOps
+- Governance
+- KQL
+- Operations
+- Resource Graph
-cover: "/static/images/hero/pull-meta-from-arm.svg"
+cover: /static/images/hero/pull-meta-from-arm.svg
 ---
 ## The Meeting Where I Promised Magic

 Last week I wrote about [corporate arrogance killing cloud projects](https://azure-noob.com/blog/buzzwords-meetings-confusion/).
 Today, I'm showing you the exact technical gap that caused one of those failures.